ymunemasa/data-tutorials/tutorials/hortonworks/analyze-server-log-data/tutorial.md

 ## Step 2 – Configure and Start Apache Flume

+First we're going to need to update our flume agent config.
+Make sure you are SSH'd into your sandbox and run the following commands on the terminal:

+	cd /etc/flume/conf
+	mv flume.conf flume.conf.bak

-First, we're going to need to set up a flume agent.
-Copy the following agent config into the custom `flume.conf` in the Ambari Flume configuration
+Next, we're going to need to set up a flume agent.
+Copy the following agent config into a new file called `flume.conf` under `/etc/flume/conf`

+Run `vi flume.conf` then hit the **I** key to enter insert mode in `vi`.
+Then copy the following config into your terminal:

 	# Flume agent config